 - Seeds are done when they are crispy and lightly browned.
 Be careful to not let them cook too long.
 Dark brown seeds taste burned, so you don’t want them to get any darker than medium brown.

-- Store seeds in a sealed container in the pantry.
+- Store seeds in an airtight container in the pantry.
 They’re best the day they’re roasted, but will still be good for a day or two.

 Courtney